Get Involved with Summer Place

 Email Volunteer@SummerPlaceTheatre.org

-Follow us on social media, join our mailing list to learn more about upcoming auditions for "All Shook Up" and "West Side Story"
+Follow us on social media, join our mailing list to learn more about upcoming auditions for "Little Shop of Horrors" and "Legally Blonde" this spring!

 The latest Audition information is on our Auditions page.